apache/fury-site/docs/json/android.md

 `fory-json` artifact.
 Runtime JSON code generation and asynchronous compilation are disabled automatically, so `ForyJson.builder().build()` uses the interpreted object mapper.

+Kotlin applications use the ordinary `fory-json-kotlin` runtime, which reads Kotlin/JVM metadata directly.
+KSP is needed only when R8 or ProGuard can rename or remove Kotlin model members.

 ## Installation and Codec Model

 Add Fory JSON to the application: